traefik/traefikee-helm-chart/README.md

 ## Introduction

-This chart installs the Traefik EE on a Kubernetes cluster, there's also an optional subchart of [Traefik Mesh](https://github.com/traefik/mesh-helm-chart).
+This chart installs the Traefik EE on a Kubernetes cluster, an optional subchart of [Traefik Mesh](https://github.com/traefik/mesh-helm-chart) is also bundled.

 ## Installation